Iapetus-11/aio-q3-rcon/README.md

 # quake3-rcon
-An async Quake 3 RCON implementation
+*An async Quake 3 RCON implementation for Python*